KENSAL GREEN (Bakerloo Line) LONDON TUBE RAMBLES WALK

 Explore the enormous Georgian Kensal Green cemetery where many famous - and royal - folk are laid to rest.
 A truly astonishing variety of tombs and memorials.

 On leaving the 1970’s timber-clad Tube station, turn left, cross the main road at the lights and turn right.
 After a few minutes you will reach the famous Cemetery opened in 1832.
 This was the first of the ‘Magnificent Seven’created to solve the problem of overcrowded burial grounds in the capital and has many old trees and interesting family vaults.
 Many renowned people have their last resting place in Kensal Green.
 For a list, click on the cemetery link above and go to ’Notables’.
 It is an amazing roll-call.
-As in all these old cemeteries, it is difficult to find individual graves, so it is a good idea to buy a guide from the kiosk at the West Gate entrance (open 10-4.30 Oct to April and 10-5.30 in the summer).
+As in all these old cemeteries, it is difficult to find individual graves, so it is a good idea to buy a guide from the kiosk at the West Gate entrance (best to check for opening times here).
 I have picked out a few of the more flamboyant/interesting monuments, but these are only a tiny fraction of the amazing collection.

 To begin your exploration, once past the kiosk, bear left down Oxford Avenue.
 At the end of this path you will be in West Centre Avenue near a sign for the Cemetery Chapel.
 Turn left towards a grand colonnade.
 Just before you get to this you will find on the right hand side the memorial to Blondin, the funambulist (1824-1897), who among, other nerve-wracking feats crossed Niagra Falls on a tight-rope.
 Continue to the colonnade, which houses the catacombs and chapel.
 Beyond this is Centre Avenue where the most magnificent of the monuments are situated.
 One of the most beautiful of these is for HRH Princess Sophia (1777-1848), a daughter of George III, who was rumoured to have had an illegitimate child.